-All hate crime types are reported on a rolling 12 month basis so the monthly figures reported are not separate month figures but a sum of the 12 months leading to any given month.
-The under-reporting of all types of hate crime remains a national issue.
 Figure 13 shows that in Croydon there has been a decrease in the number of reported hate crimes in recent years.
-In fact, every rolling 12 month period in 2018/2019 has shown an average reduction of over 16% in the number of hate crimes reported compared to the same periods in the previous year.
-MOPAC Hate crime dashboard
+In fact, every rolling 12 month period in 2018/2019 has shown a reduction in the number of hate crimes reported compared to the same months in the previous year.